top of page

 Introduction

-In this article, we will explore the different tennis court surfaces, their characteristics, and how they affect ball bounce.
-We will also discuss why different tournaments use specific types of courts, top players' preferences, and how court supply companies can help in choosing the right tennis court surface.
+In this article, you’ll learn about the tennis court surfaces, characteristics they offer and also their affect to the tennis ball bounce.
+You’ll also get to know about why different tournaments provide specific types of courts, top players’ preferences and the way court supply companies can be helpful to choose the right tennis court surface.

-There are five main types of tennis court surfaces:
+The main types of tennis court surfaces are:

 1. Hard Court Surfaces